mmolari/pypangraph/README.md

 graph = pp.Pangraph.from_json("path/to/graph.json")
 ```

+TODO: add more examples

 More examples can be found in the documentation.

 ## development

-Install the package in dev mode:
+Install the package in dev mode with:

 ```bash
 pip install -e .